mohamuhsin/investment-calculator/README.md

 # Investment Calculator

-Demonstrating the use of Componen
+Demonstrating the use of Compone